top of page

 How will I know where to set up?

-Activity host locations will be assigned by August 1st.
+Activity host locations will be assigned by the week of September 2nd.
 A detailed map will be emailed to you.

 What if there is bad weather?